flyboy14/awesomewm/README.md

 # Usage

-* First backup your ~/.config/awesome folder as ~/.config/awesome.bak, then replace it with my config cloning this repo into ~/.config/awesome
+* Backup your ~/.config/awesome folder as ~/.config/awesome.bak, then replace it with my config cloning this repo into ~/.config/awesome

+* Make a symbolic link prompt.lua.patched to /usr/share/awesome/lib/awful/prompt.lua (sudo ln -svf ~/.config/awesome/prompt.lua.patched /usr/share/awesome/lib/awful/prompt.lua)

 * Edit local variables and keybindings in themes/_theme-name_/{vars, bindings}.lua
   * Custom rules for windows placing and behavior can be set in theme/_theme-name_/{shifty,myrules}.lua